xytis/xytis.github.io/content/story/ravnica_s01.md

 still lively looking lady.
 She introduced herself as Matron Matilda and welcomed the strange guests inside.

--- “We are looking for two kids, about this big, with eyes and ears, human,...”,- Wataru began to explain but was cut off by Nai, who precisely explained how the kids looked and why they are searching for them.
+--"We are looking for two kids, about this big, with eyes and ears, human,...",- Wataru began to explain but was cut off by Nai, who precisely explained how the kids looked and why they are searching for them.

--- “This is a large house, full of children.
+--"This is a large house, full of children.
 I give them shelter and as much love as I can, but I do not track them at all time.
 This is all I can do for them.
 I would be very grateful if you could spare some coin for the orphans.
-It is hard to keep all of these kids at bay.”, - Matilda swiftly transitioned to the business side of things.
+It is hard to keep all of these kids at bay.",- Matilda swiftly transitioned to the business side of things.

 Nai and Wataru opened their pouches and gave 5 gold each.
 The eyes of the matron lit up with happiness.

--- “Why you are too kind!
+--"Why you are too kind!
 We don’t have much to offer in return, but please stay with us for dinner.
 It is about ready.
-Come, my children, give your thanks to these noble guests!”- as Matron called out a horde of kids came and touched and hugged both Wataru and Nai.
+Come, my children, give your thanks to these noble guests!"- as Matron called out a horde of kids came and touched and hugged both Wataru and Nai.

 Kids started talking what will they do with these riches.
 Maybe they will buy